GFCI

 Are you safe from electrical shock in your kitchen, bathroom, and garage?

-What is a GFCI receptacle and what does it do?
+What is a GFCI receptacle, and what does it do?

 There are two types of Ground Fault Circuit Interrupter protection: